-But while high intensity training can do wonders for body composition, cardiovascular health and fitness capacity, we learned in Part 1 that it can also quickly lead to adrenal fatigue, difficulty falling or staying asleep, testosterone and estrogen imbalance, belly fat, hypothryoidism, autoimmune complications, immune suppression, depleted energy, low bone mineral density, and mood disturbances.
+But while high-intensity training can do wonders for body composition, cardiovascular health and fitness capacity, we learned in Part 1 that it can also quickly lead to adrenal fatigue, difficulty falling or staying asleep, testosterone and estrogen imbalance, belly fat, hypothyroidism, autoimmune complications, immune suppression, depleted energy, low bone mineral density, and mood disturbances.

 Why is Exercise Recovery Important?

 The body prefers to obtain its fuel (sugar) first from easy-to-access stores in your liver and muscle in the form of glycogen.

 When working at 90-95% intensity, it’s easy to quickly blow through these glycogen stores.
 Soon your body starts pumping out stress hormones such as cortisol, norepinephrine, and epinephrine, to increase blood flow to muscles in your arms and legs & initiate gluconeogenesis – a process of making sugar to provide the necessary fuel for your cells.

 In short, stress hormones allow you to reach new levels of performance and assist short-term performance gains.
 Without replenishing your glycogen stores immediately following a workout and giving time for your stress hormones to balance out, your body may: